MarekDurda/custom-quadcopter-and-wireless-controller-from-scratch-/README.md

 Instead of using off-the-shelf flight controllers, I designed and implemented the entire system architecture myself.
 This required cross-disciplinary integration of mechanical design, hardware engineering, and embedded software.

 ### Hardware (KiCad)
-* **Flight Controller Board:** Custom PCB design accommodating the main microcontroller, IMU sensors, and motor driver interfaces.
+* **Flight Controller Board:** Custom PCB design including the main microcontroller, IMU sensors, power management and motor driver outputs.
 * **Remote Controller Board:** Custom PCB for the handheld transmitter, including joystick inputs and a wireless transceiver module.
 * Both boards were designed from schematic to final routing using KiCad.